 During the summer months you may see more butterflies along here than you've seen anywhere (well, short of the Melbourne Zoo's butterfly house!)

 Just spectacular.
-Come in morning or evening for the best light and colours as you head back towards the coastal track towards Beacon Hill.
+Come morning or evening for the best light and colours as you head back towards the coastal track towards Beacon Hill.

 Head up the hill for a great view of Bass Strait and to learn about how this point was used to help guide vessels to safety in the past.